MayLab-UConn/BUMPy/README.md

 Input bilayer
--Templates used as starting structures for memcurv need to contain WHOLE lipid molecules (ie - not broken across periodic boundaries) -Template bilayers do NOT need to be large enough to wrap the flat bilayer into the desired shape - memcurv will multiply the input laterally to create a flat bilayer of sufficient size. this does mean that the original box dimensions need to be correctly set
+-Templates used as starting structures for memcurv need to contain WHOLE lipid molecules (ie - not broken across periodic boundaries)

+-Template bilayers do NOT need to be large enough to wrap the flat bilayer into the desired shape; memcurv will multiply the input laterally to create a flat bilayer of sufficient size.
+This does mean that the original box dimensions need to be correctly set

 Shapes
--
+-All shapes are contained in the shapes class.
+The requirements for adding a shape to the repository are described in the shapes documentation -Descriptions of supported shapes can be found in the shapes.pdf document.
+Note that for some shapes the terms "inner" and "outer" leaflets are ambiguous, so for those shapes a convention of "inner" and "outer" was chosen and is listed in the document.
+This convention does not change any of the pivotal-plane calculations.